TheCarsonWest/nerd-emoji/apush/ids/u3/result/Panic of 1819.md

 ## Impact?
 Why Significant?:
 - **Exposed weaknesses in the banking system:** Highlighted the dangers of unregulated state banks and unsound lending practices.
 - **Fueled resentment against the national bank:** Many blamed the Second Bank of the [[United States]] for its role in the crisis, strengthening opposition to a strong national bank.
 This sentiment would later contribute to [[Andrew Jackson]]'s successful campaign against the Bank.
-- **Contributed to sectionalism:** The Panic hit different regions unevenly, with the South experiencing a more severe and prolonged downturn.
+- **Contributed to  [[sectionalism]] :** The Panic hit different regions unevenly, with the South experiencing a more severe and prolonged downturn.
 This intensified sectional tensions over economic issues like tariffs and internal improvements.
 - **Marked a shift in American economic life:**  The Panic marked a transition from a period of rapid expansion and speculation to one of greater economic uncertainty and caution.

 # [[IDS Unit 3]]